Surya-net/Surya-net.github.io/README.md

-# SURYA_singha
-This this repository was made by suryalal singha.
+# This repo is just for my website configuration